ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 ### Updating Pins

-It might go without saying, but many sketches and libraries (especially those for arduino shields) may contain references to specific pins for Arduino devices.
-You'll want to customize your sketches to use pins that are appropriate for the device you are working on and the configuration you are using.
+It might go without saying, but many sketches and libraries (especially those for arduino shields) may contain references to specific connector pins for Arduino devices.
+You'll want to customize your sketches to use the appropriate connector pins for the device you are working on and the configuration you are using.

-Arduino Wiring ultimately requires a physical connector pin number for any functions that refer to pins.
+Arduino Wiring ultimately requires a physical connector pin number for any functions that refer to 'pins'.
 You can use these numbers directly, but we've also provided some pre-defined pin names which correspond to connector pins on specific boards.

 For example, the physical connector pin 29 on a Raspberry Pi 2 is also known as `GPIO_5`.
 You may set GPIO pin 5 to a HIGH state on a Raspberry Pi 2 by using either of the following commands: